I want you to have an idea of where I come from mentally, so I’ll give you a (hopefully quick-ish) background on me.

 Once Upon a Time……

 I developed quicker than most girls in my grade, and boys picked up on that.
-There were 3 instances that I can count were I was….violently pressured sexually with guys my age.
-In junior high.
+There were 3 instances that I can count were I was….violently pressured, sexually, with guys my age.
+That was in junior high.

 That summer I also started drinking.
 Whenever I’d go to a friend’s house (which was pretty often in the summer – we all lived like 30 minutes away from each other in the middle of farm town USA) we’d steal bottles (yes, plural) from their parent’s cabinets.
 We’d go out into the woods with one of their older siblings and their friends and drink.
 That summer I was probably drunk about 2 days a week.
 We’d continued the trend throughout the next 2 school years and following summers.
 The following summers, I was pretty drunk most of the time.
 I got the attention of some high school and college guys too.